Gorodetskaya-Mariia/final_project/final-project/README.md

 # «Beauty Salon» - a beauty salon for men and women
 The application contains several pages: "Home", "Services", "Login" - a page for authentication, "Appointment" - a page for booking an appointment and "Account".
 On "Home" page you can find information about salon and a team of the salon.
 On "Services" page you can find a list of services for men and women.
 Booking an appointment is available only for authenticated clients.
 "Account" page stores all appointments of users and personal information about users (phone and name which are necessary for booking an appointment).
-Every user can book or cancel appointments after login ("Account" page).
+Every user not only can book or cancel appointments after login ("Account" page), but also can change the personal information.

 ## Technology stack and techniques used in project:
 	* Antd library